etechlearner/enterprise/docs/design-manager/configuring-bitbucket.md

 Once you have logged into Stoplight, the first thing you'll need to do is create an "External Service" for any authentication or source control providers.
-This guide covers configuring the Bitbucket Server.
+This guide covers configuring the Bitbucket Server External Service.

 ## Navigating to the Site Administration Screen